Must Read: Glossary Of Insurance Terms That You Need To Know

 Insurance Terms simplified, A-I

 Auto insurance is a policy purchased by vehicle owners to mitigate costs associated with getting into an accident.
-This insurance policy covers automotive vehicles and its inhabitants in the event of a car crash.
-Coverage types include liability, bodily injury, collision, comprehensive coverage, among many others.
+This insurance policy covers automotive vehicles and their inhabitants in a car crash.
+Coverage types include liability, bodily injury, collision, and comprehensive coverage, among many others.

 A binder refers to a legal agreement issued by an insurer to allow temporary evidence of insurance until a policy can be insured.
 It is a statement providing immediate protection.
 Binders contain specific time limits.